 Old Dominion University became an independent institution in 1962 and now offers a wide range of undergraduate and graduate degree programs.

-Norfolk’s Eastern Virginia Medical School, founded as a community medical school by the surrounding jurisdictions in 1973, is noted for its research into reproductive medicine.
+Eastern Virginia Medical School in Norfolk is noted for its research into reproductive medicine.

 Norfolk State University is the largest majority black university in Virginia and offers a variety of liberal arts degrees.

 Virginia Wesleyan College is a small private liberal arts college on the border of Norfolk and Virginia Beach.

 Hampton University, a private HBCU university, has a long history serving Hampton.

 Christopher Newport University is a public university located in Newport News.